SystemsApproach/sdn/access.rst

 the individual OLTs.
 VOLTHA exports a north-facing OpenFlow interface, making it possible for ONOS to control an OLT like any other SDN-capable device.
-Vendor-specific adaptors then translate between OpenFlow and each individual OLT.
+Vendor-specific adaptors then translate between OpenFlow and each OLT.
 In principle, this adaptation could have been handled inside ONOS, which already has a robust southbound adaptor framework, but VOLTHA was designed to be Network OS agnostic, and so replicates much of that machinery.

-There are many details VOLTHA must get right, but conceptually there is nothing new here, with one major exception: the need to load a Traffic Profile (denoted TP in the diagram).
+There are many details VOLTHA must get right, but conceptually there is nothing new here, with one major exception: the need to load a *Traffic Profile* (denoted *TP* in the diagram).
 These profiles specify the set of QoS classes the operator wants their PON to support.
-This is configuration state, typically loaded when an OLT boots, and in principle, this could have been managed by ONOS using gNMI/gNOI.
+This is configuration state, typically loaded when an OLT boots, and in principle, this again could have been managed by ONOS using gNMI/gNOI.
 OLTs do not currently support a common API (like gNMI) at the per-device level, so this is handled in a one-off way.

 Finally, and most interestingly, because ONOS needs to be aware of the ONUs, but they are not directly controllable using OpenFlow or any other API, the architecture layers a switch abstraction on top of an OLT and its connected set of ONUs.
 This is represented in :numref:`Figure %s <fig-sdpon>` by the outer gray boxes.
-You can think of this network-modeled-as-switch as having a set of network-facing ports (these are called NNIs in the Telco world) and a set of user-facing ports (these are called UNIs in the Telco world).
+You can think of this network-modeled-as-a-switch as having a set of network-facing ports (these are called NNIs in the Telco world) and a set of user-facing ports (these are called UNIs in the Telco world).
 ONOS treats this aggregate as a logical switch, so whenever a customer